Last updated: November 10, 2018

 - Oak Grove Cemetery

-In the presidential campaign, Lincoln made his opposition to slavery very clear.
+In the presidential campaign, Lincoln made his opposition to the expansion of slavery very clear.
 His victory provoked a crisis for the southern states, with many fearing that he would attempt to abolish slavery.
-Seven southern states left the Union to form the Confederate States of America even before Lincoln was inaugurated.
-After the firing on and surrender of Fort Sumter in April 1861, Lincoln called for 75,000 volunteer to put down the rebellion and four more states joined the Confederacy.
+Seven southern states left the Union to form the Confederate States of America before Lincoln's inauguration.
+After the bombardment and surrender of Fort Sumter in April 1861, Lincoln called for 75,000 volunteer to put down the rebellion and four more states joined the Confederacy.
 Lincoln vowed to preserve the Union even if it meant war.

 The first year of war was not promising for the Union, and with their defeat in 1862 at the Second Battle of Manassas (Bull Run) it seemed like the second year of war would not be much better.
 Riding momentum from this victory, Lee and the Confederates staged an offensive with the Maryland Campaign.
-However the Union victory at the bloody Battle of Antietam pushed the Confederates back across the Potomac and was the opportunity Lincoln had been waiting for to announce his plans regarding slavery.
+However the Union victory at the bloody Battle of Antietam pushed the Confederates back across the Potomac and provided Lincoln with an opportunity he had been waiting for to announce his plans regarding slavery.

 In the early months of the war, Lincoln maintained that the war was a struggle only to save the Union.
-After the Battle of Antietam, Lincoln announced the Emancipation Proclamation.
-Officially in January of 1863 the emancipation freed all slaves in areas still under Confederate control, an important symbolic gesture that identified the Union's war aims had changed to include the abolition of slavery.
+After the Battle of Antietam, Lincoln announced the preliminary Emancipation Proclamation.
+Officially on January 1, 1863 all enslaved people in the Confederate States of America were freed, signifying the Union's war aims had changed to include the abolition of slavery.

 In the effort to win the war, Lincoln assumed more power than any president before him, declaring martial law and suspending legal rights.
 He had difficulty finding effective generals to lead the Union armies until the appointment of Ulysses S. Grant as overall commander in 1864.